gnoverse/gnops/content/english/privacy-policy/index.md

 ## 7. Data Security

 We implement appropriate technical and organizational measures to protect your data against unauthorized access, alteration, disclosure, or destruction.
 These measures include encryption, secure servers, and access controls.
 However, no system is completely secure, and we cannot guarantee absolute security.
-We may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of Gno.me.
+We may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of gnops.

 ## 8. User Rights